 QUARTERING, SKINNING , AND FIELD DRESSING BIG GAME QUICKLY AND EASILY

 Lots of big game hunters have a tendency to make quartering, skinning, and field dressing of big game much more difficult a process than it has to be.
 Well, it doesn’t have to be that way for you ever again.
-No more gutting, getting blood up to your neck and armpits, sawing, winching or wrestling with awkward and heavy big game.
-No more struggling and straining trying to hang up your big game animal up in a tree just to get it skinned.
-By following these easy steps you can quickly skin, quarter, and pack out the largest of big game animals out of the field with ease, even if you are all by yourself.
+No more gutting animals, getting blood up to your neck and armpits, sawing, winching or wrestling with awkward and heavy big game.
+No more struggling and straining trying to hang up your heavy big game animal up in a tree just to get it skinned.
+By following these easy steps you can quickly skin, quarter, and pack out the largest of big game animals out of the field with ease, even if you are hunting all by yourself.

 After many years of trial and error we finally settled in on a process that lets us quickly field dress big game animals with zero wasting of meat and zero mess either.
-There is no gutting involved and we can take apart an entire bull elk, tenderloins included, and not get any blood on our clothing past our wrists.
+There is no messy gutting involved and we can take apart an entire bull elk, tenderloins included, and not get any blood on our clothing past our wrists.
 You can easily do this entire process using only one skinning knife and a sharpener.
 So get your knife and game bags ready and here’s how we go about our gutless method of skinning and quartering big game animals out in the field:

-The first thing we do in our big game field dressing process is to arrange the trophy big game animal so that it is on as flat a surface as possible and place it in a bedded down position with the belly on the ground, legs tucked to its side for stability, neck fully stretched out, and the head resting on the ground with the jaw flat on the ground and both antlers or ears sticking straight up.
+The first thing that we do in our big game field dressing process is to arrange the trophy big game animal so that it is on as flat a surface as possible and place it in a bedded down position with the belly on the ground, legs tucked to its side for stability, neck fully stretched out, and the head resting on the ground with the jaw flat on the ground and both antlers or ears sticking straight up.

 Our first cut into the animal will begin by vertically inserting the skinning knife just under the hide about 2 inches behind the ears and right inline with the animals spine.
 With the sharp part of the blade facing the tail, we will now make a straight cut down towards the animals tail staying vertically in line with the middle of the spine as if you were going to split its entire skin into 2 equal halves.
 Cutting down from the head to the tail lets you go with the grain of the big game animals hair and not fight against it as you are cutting.